Dynatrace/dynatrace-configuration-as-code/README.md

-# Dynatrace Monitoring as Code
+# Dynatrace Configuration as code

+Easily configure Dynatrace at scale:
+- observability as code
+- security as code

-The documentation for Monaco is available [here](https://dynatrace.github.io/dynatrace-configuration-as-code//).
+The documentation for Monaco is available [here](https://dynatrace.github.io/dynatrace-configuration-as-code).

 You can download a copy of the Software Bill of Materials (SBOM) [here](https://github.com/dynatrace/dynatrace-configuration-as-code/actions/runs/1841276071)